 Trajectory Optimization#

 In pykep both direct and indirect optimization transcriptions as well as evolutionary encodings are provided to perform spacecraft trajectory optimization.
-Most direct techniques provided are based on the “Sims” transcription [SF97], while indirect techniques are based on some version of Pontryagin Maximum Principle.
+Most direct techniques provided are variations to the “Sims” transcription [SF97], while indirect techniques are based on some version of Pontryagin Maximum Principle.
 The evolutionary encoding are mostly based on the work performed at ESA’ Advanced Concepts Team ([Izz10], [ISM+13]).

 Most of the classes in this Trajectory Optimization module are provided as optimization problems (NLPs) in the for of User Defined Problems (UDP) compatible with the pygmo [BI20] python package.